TUFLOW-Support/QGIS-TUFLOW-Plugin/qgis2_plugin/tuflow/README.txt

 1. To install:

+  These plugins are currently only available for QGIS 1.8, we are working on updating these to QGIS 2.0.
+As part of the QGIS install python should already be installed on your machine. software to be installed.

   To enable please save the .zip file to your QGIS plugin directory and then unzip.
 This should be here:
   C:\Users\<username>\.qgis2\python\plugins\ (for QGIS 2.0 and later)